adielw8/scraping-Google-factory-image/README.md

 python 3
 and beautifulsoup module

-* Use :
+* Using :

-run #python3 scrapingGoogleImage.py
+run $ python3 scrapingGoogleImage.py